leclairm/exclaim_compilation_liskov/README.md

 ./setup.sh
 ```

-4. Check if the `build_dsl/bin/icon` executable was generated
+4. Check that the `build_dsl/bin/icon` executable was generated

 ## Run the wrapper script